SteveJustin1963/tec-ORAC/README.md

 ![images](https://user-images.githubusercontent.com/58069246/169675860-b0449ad9-9547-4bf6-9fc4-ef7455326439.jpg)
 ![images](https://user-images.githubusercontent.com/58069246/169675869-3858f736-2d1b-4571-95fb-fb4276c5dfcd.jpg)

-- "The First name for the Z-80 computer prototype...was not actually called a TEC-1, and was unlike to be any that are shown in the photos.
-It was casually refered to as Orac...and it has not survived.
+"The First name for the Z-80 computer prototype...was not actually called a TEC-1, and was unlike to be any that are shown in the photos.
+It was casually refereed to as Orac...and it has not survived.
 It was built by John Hardy"

-- now to recreate a real ORAC based on Blakes 7 lore
+Now to recreate a real ORAC based on Blakes 7 lore, batteries not included but source code is !

 ### Features in software